ai-genie/chatgpt-vscode/README.md

 # Level up your developer experience with Genie

 - 🆕💬 Store your conversation history on your disk and continue at any time.
+- 🆕💡 Use Genie in Problems window to explain and suggest fix for compile-time errors.
 - 🔁 See diff between your code and Genie's suggestion right within editor with one click.
 - 👤 Rename and personalize your assistant.
 - 📃 Get streaming answers to your prompt in editor or sidebar conversation.